TheMTtakeover/goat-rulings/goat-all-rulings.md

 *   You can select a Token as your monster to destroy and remove from play from your side of the field for “D.D.
 Trap Hole”.
 *   “D.D.
 Trap Hole” is an effect that targets.
 It targets 1 of your monsters and your opponent’s monster that was just Set.
 *   If you select your monster equipped with “Heavy Mech Support Platform” for your monster to destroy with “D.D.
 Trap Hole”, then “Heavy Mech Support Platform” is destroyed instead and is sent to the Graveyard.
 Your opponent’s monster is destroyed and removed from play.

+#### D.D.
+WARRIOR LADY

+Individual Card FAQs:

+*   You don't have to activate "D.D.
+Warrior Lady"'s effect if you don't want to.
+*   When your “D.D.
+Warrior Lady” attacks your opponent's “Fiber Jar”, if you activate her effect then “Fiber Jar” is Step 1 of the chain, because it is mandatory, and “D.D.
+Warrior Lady” is Step 2 of the chain because it is an optional effect.
+"D.D.
+Warrior Lady” removes from play both monsters, and then resolve the effect of “Fiber Jar”.
+“D.D.
+Warrior Lady” and “Fiber Jar” are not shuffled into the Deck.
+*   If your "D.D.
+Warrior Lady" attacks your opponent's "D.D.
+Warrior Lady", your "D.D.
+Warrior Lady" is Step 1 of the chain and your opponent's is Step 2, and when Step 2 resolves, both "D.D.
+Warrior Lady" cards are removed from play and your "D.D.
+Warrior Lady"'s effect disappears.
+    * This ruling would also apply to attacking "Kelbek"
+*   If your "D.D.
+Warrior Lady" attacks your opponent's "D.D.
+Warrior Lady", your "D.D.
+Warrior Lady" is Step 1 of the chain and your opponent's is Step 2, and when Step 2 resolves, both "D.D.
+Warrior Lady" cards are removed from play and your "D.D.
+Warrior Lady"'s effect disappears.

+Netrep Rulings:

+*   Any time “D.D.
+Warrior Lady” is involved in battle, the controller of “D.D.
+Warrior Lady” may use its effect, regardless of if it inflicts damage.
+*   If “D.D.
+Warrior Lady” is destroyed by “Dark Ruler Ha Des”, “Dark Balter the Terrible,” or a monster equipped with “Wicked Breaking Flamberge – Baou,” “D.D.
+Warrior Lady” will not receive its effect.
+*   “D.D.
+Warrior Lady’s” effect is not targeting.
+*   If “Skill Drain” is active when “D.D.
+Warrior Lady’s” effect resolves, the effect of “D.D.
+Warrior Lady” is negated.

 #### D.D.M. - DIFFERENT DIMENSION MASTER